12 CBSE NCERT Political Science 3 Politics of Planned Development

 C It eliminated the need for annual budgets.

-Hint: Consider the scope and duration of planning involved.
+Hint: Think about the scope and duration of planning involved.

 Answer